MAECProject/maec5-to-stix2-translator/README.md

   * MAEC Binary Obfuscation Type --> STIX Software Object Type
   * MAEC Relationships --> STIX Relationships

-Accordingly, the following major MAEC 5.0 features are **not** translated in this release:
+Accordingly, the following major MAEC 5.0 objects and features are **not** translated in this release:

 * **Top-level Objects**
   * Behaviors